smart-edge-open/EMCO/docs/design/Emco_Integrity_Access_Management.md

 ```

 #### Create Istio VirtualServices Resources for EMCO
-An Istio VirtualService Resource is required to be created for each of the EMCO microservices.
-For EMCO [VirtualService Resources](../../kud/samples/istio/emco-virtualservices.yaml) need to be applied in the cluster.
+An Istio VirtualService Resource is required for each of the EMCO microservices.
+EMCO [VirtualService Resources](../../kud/samples/istio/emco-virtualservices.yaml) need to be applied in the cluster.

 Make sure the EMCO service is accessible through Istio Ingress Gateway at this point.  "https://istio-ingress-url/v2/projects"